-- 1. The "big" measurement problem: Specifying $|\psi\rangle$ yields, in general, only the probability that the answer to a given experimental question will take on a given value. - Not as much of a departure from classicality as one might think.
-Conditional on the selection of an observable, observed statistics are describable by a classical probability distribution. - The "small" measurement problem: The classical probability distributions associated with individual observables cannot be embedded into a global classical probability distribution over all observables. - In QM one can only say that conditional upon inquiring about A, there is a particular probability distribution that one can use to characterise the possible answers to that question.
+- 1. The "big" (aspect of the) measurement problem: Specifying $|\psi\rangle$ yields, in general, only the probability that the answer to a given experimental question will take on a given value. - Not as much of a departure from classicality as one might think.
+Conditional on the selection of an observable, observed statistics are describable by a classical probability distribution. - 2.
+The "small" (aspect of the) measurement problem: The classical probability distributions associated with individual observables cannot be embedded into a global classical probability distribution over all observables. - In QM one can only say that conditional upon inquiring about A, there is a particular probability distribution that one can use to characterise the possible answers to that question.